Skip to main content

 See the detailed description of the openstack_images_image_v2 data source.

-3. Create a bootable network disk
+3. Create a bootable network volume

 resource "openstack_blockstorage_volume_v3" "volume_1" {